Community Involvement Volunteering

 Raising awareness, giving advice and providing education

-• Supporting social media campaigns, initiatives and events designed to help people in Leicestershire to live more sustainably and less wastefully.
-For examples of current social media campaigns see our Facebook page
+- Supporting social media campaigns, initiatives and events designed to help people in Leicestershire to live more sustainably and less wastefully.
+For examples of current social media campaigns see here

-• Delivering talks, presentations and workshops for community groups and educational establishments on topics related to waste, the environment and sustainability
+- Delivering talks, presentations and workshops for community groups and educational establishments on topics related to waste, the environment and climate change

 Providing practical support

-• Helping to promote and run the council-supported reusable nappy scheme and helping the parents of young children to make the change from single use disposable nappies to reusable alternatives
+- Helping to promote and support our reusable nappy initiative, helping the parents and carers of young children to make the change from single use disposable nappies to reusable alternatives

-• Supporting community groups that deliver carbon emissions and tackle climate change
+- Supporting community groups to tackle climate change

-• Contributing materials for publication via a range of media including print, social media, video and radio.
-For examples see an article on a volunteers waste free wedding
+- Contributing materials for publication via a range of media including print, social media, video and radio.
+For examples see here

-• Providing informal advice to friends, family and neighbours on a range of topics relating to waste and the environment
+- Providing informal advice to friends, family and neighbours on a range of topics relating to waste, environment and climate change

-• Supporting or developing projects that support sustainable travel
+- Supporting or developing projects that support sustainable

 The Environment Action Volunteer selection process and training